 \citet[\textsection~2]{gnedin2006gibbs} show that the distribution of the number of blocks after the $n$'th round is given by

 where $\GFC ( n, k; \discount )$ is the generalized factorial coefficient given in \cref{eq:gfc}.

-By a representation theorem due to \citet{kingman1978representation}, every exchangeable partition may be obtained from the ties among an exchangeable sequence sampled from a random probability measure, and the laws of the partition and measure are one-to-one.
-(The measures inducing the Gibbs-type partitions are called Gibbs-type random measures.)
-For the remainder, we will therefore refer to (the law of) an exchangeable partition by (the law of) its inducing random measure.
-Aside from the partitions induced by the Pitman--Yor (and, thus, Dirichlet) processes, the Gibbs-type class contains several more exotic subclasses: When $\discount \in (0,1)$, $\beta>0$, and the weights $\Varray$ are given by
+The theory of exchangeable partitions is intimately connected to the theory of random probability measures.
+In particular, by a representation theorem due to \citet{kingman1978representation}, every exchangeable partition may be obtained from the ties among an exchangeable sequence sampled from a random probability measure, and the laws of the partition and measure are one-to-one.
+The measures inducing the Gibbs-type partitions are called \emph{Gibbs-type random measures}.
+(The reader should consult \citet{kingman1975random} for background on random probability measures.)
+We will focus on subclasses of the Gibbs-type partitions induced by several random probability measures that have been well-studied in the literature.
+For example, the class of Gibbs-type random measures include the Dirichlet and Pitman--Yor processes already mentioned in the introduction.
+Another subclass we will refer to frequently are those induced by the \emph{normalized generalized gamma processes} \citep{pitman2003poisson}, which have the weights